Blood In Blood Out: Development

 Actor Edward James Olmos was offered the chance to both direct and star in the film, but due to creative differences, Olmos turned down the project.
 Other actors considered for roles in the film included Andy García, Lou Diamond Phillips, and Sean Penn.

+After New Visions Pictures folded, Hackford would take over directing duties, he saw the project as an opportunity to make a hard-edged prison genre film in the tradition of White Heat and I Am a Fugitive from a Chain Gang.
+Hackford pitched the idea to Jeffrey Katzenberg, who showed interest, the project would end up being distributed through Hollywood Pictures and Buena Vista Pictures, both subsidiaries of The Walt Disney Studios.

-After New Visions Pictures folded, Producer Taylor Hackford would take over directing duties.
-Screenwriter Floyd Mutrux was then brought on to do a script rewrite, as did screenwriter Jeremy Iacone, and writer/poet Jimmy Santiago Baca, whom Hackford credits with contributing most of the final story, which Baca had based on his life experiences.
+Floyd Mutrux was then hired to work on the script, as did screenwriter Jeremy Iacone, and writer/poet Jimmy Santiago Baca, whom Hackford credits with contributing most of the final story, which Baca had based on his life experiences.

 The three prison gangs in the film are fictional creations of screenwriter Jimmy Santiago Baca and director Taylor Hackford.
 However, they were all loosely based on actual prison gangs, with the Aryan Vanguard, Black Guerrilla Army and La Onda representing the Aryan Brotherhood, Black Guerrilla Family, and the Mexican Mafia, respectively.